 Pipeline SMS Implementation Team

 In 2015, the pipeline industry completed the development of a framework for Pipeline Safety Management System (Pipeline SMS) designed specifically for pipeline operators.
 Pipeline SMS is the product of a collaboration between pipeline operators, state and federal regulators, and other engaged stakeholders working towards the goal of zero incidents.
+Since 2015, liquid and gas transmission operators have joined together with our Canadian colleagues, gas distribution and gathering operators, and leading contractor associations to improve pipeline safety.
 Learn more below about the organizations involved in the development and implementation of Pipeline SMS.

 American Petroleum Institute

 The American Petroleum Institute (API) is the only national trade association representing all facets of the oil and natural gas industry, which supports 9.8 million U.S. jobs and 8 percent of the U.S. economy.
 API’s more than 625 members include large integrated companies, as well as exploration and production, refining, marketing, pipeline, and marine businesses, and service and supply firms.
 They provide most of the nation’s energy and are backed by a growing grassroots movement of more than 30 million Americans.